Academic Tutor Resume Example

 Highlight any teaching, coaching, or mentoring moments-even if they’re informal.
 For example, training new coworkers or helping classmates counts as relevant experience.

-You want to match your skills to the job post.
+You want to match your skills to the job post, and referencing a cover letter can help you see how to present your experience.
 If they want communication or subject knowledge, show that in your bullet points.
 This helps recruiters see your potential fast.

 If you’ve worked as a camp counselor, babysitter, or teaching assistant, you already have skills that translate to tutoring.
 These jobs show leadership, patience, and the ability to explain things clearly.